Where to park in Pamplona - Iruña

 BUS

-The bus fleet in Pamplona is known as "villavesas", a term that is not commonly used in other places.
-There are 25 bus lines offering daytime service and another 10 lines offering night-time service.
-The fare is 1.35€, but the cost of the ticket is reduced to €0.70 if you use a transport card.
-These cards are available at tobacconists and associated shops.
-The price of the ticket for the night bus is €1.35 as for the day service if you pay in cash, but if you pay by card, the price increases to €1.02.
+The bus fleet in Pamplona is known as “villavesas” in the city, a term not commonly used elsewhere.
+There are 25 bus lines offering daytime service and another 10 lines providing nighttime service.
+The ticket price is €1.35, but the ticket cost reduces to €0.70 if you use a transportation card.
+These cards can be bought at tobacconists and associated shops.
+The ticket price for the night bus is €1.35 if paid in cash, and if paid by card, the price increases to €1.02.

 TAXI